Aug 192020

 2 – When the water reaches the level of the second sensor, there is no change and the pump is still active, filling the tank.

-3 – When the water reaches the level of the third sensor (the upper sensor), the 555 integrated circuit starts its operation as an astable multivibrator.
-This multivibrator delivers a continuous square wave at its output, which is rectified (half-wave rectification) and applied to the set of two cascaded transistors.
+3 – When the water reaches the level of the third sensor (the upper sensor), the 555 integrated circuit starts operating as an astable multivibrator.
+This multivibrator produces a continuous square wave at its output, which is rectified (half-wave rectification) and applied to the set of two cascaded transistors.

-These transistors go into saturation and activate the relay, which in turn disconnects the water pump, ceasing to fill the tank.
+These transistors go into saturation and activate the relay, which in turn turns off the water pump and stops filling the tank.

 555 timer IC Pinout